Thriller (genre): History in literature

 The Spy Who Came in from the Cold (1963) by John le Carré is set in the world of Cold War espionage and helped to usher in an era of thriller fiction based around professional spies and the battle of wits between rival spymasters.

 Television

-There have been at least two television series called simply Thriller, one made in the U.S. in the 1960s and one made in the UK in the 1970s.
+There have been at least two television series called simply Thriller, one made in the US in the 1960s and one made in the UK in the 1970s.
 Although in no way linked, both series consisted of one-off dramas, each utilising the familiar motifs of the genre.

 The Twilight Zone consists of suspenseful unrelated dramas depicting characters dealing with paranormal, futuristic, supernatural, or otherwise disturbing or unusual events.
-Characters who find themselves dealing with these strange, sometimes inexplicable happenings are said to have crossed over into "The Twilight Zone".
+Characters who find themselves dealing with these strange, sometimes inexplicable happenings are said to have crossed over into The Twilight Zone.
 Each story typically features a moral and a surprise ending.